aiven/aiven-docs/docs/products/kafka/howto/enable-governance.md

 ---
 title:  Enable governance for Aiven for Apache Kafka®
 sidebar_label: Enable governance
 limited: true
 ---
-import ConsoleLabel from "@site/src/components/non-swizzled/ConsoleIcons" import RelatedPages from "@site/src/components/non-swizzled/RelatedPages";
+import ConsoleLabel from "@site/src/components/ConsoleIcons" import Button from "@site/src/components/Buttons";
+import GridContainer from "@site/src/components/GridContainer";

 Enable governance in Aiven for Apache Kafka® to establish a secure and compliant framework to manage your Aiven for Apache Kafka clusters efficiently.